-Sun, afternoon, and US 130 SB don't mix.
+Sun, afternoon, and southwest don't mix.
 Even happy sun.
 Anyway, here are the SB assemblies at NJ 168.
-On the left post in the second photo are trailblazers for the Walt Whitman (green goose) and Betsy Ross (orange-brown goose) Bridges, erected probably by the DRPA many, many years ago, and still stuck along several routes in the area.
-Keep reading the US 130 pages, and you'll get a better view of one.
+On the left post, the Walt Whitman trailblazer is a green goose and Commodore Barry was once orange-brown, erected probably by the DRPA many, many years ago, and still stuck along several routes in the area.

 Collings Ave.
 WB, minus the black legend.
 To turn left onto US 130, cross it, then use Calvert Ave.

 US 130 picks up US 30 at White Horse Pike, which only has a few feet to go before that historic name ends at Haddon Ave.
 (CR 561) just into Camden.
 The CR 606 shield and too-small font are a casualty of the wrong engineer designing the sign; wide shields are not standard and fonts should only ever be specified by the upper-case height.